Across the country, Democratic enthusiasm is propelling an enormous wave of early voting

 A 64 percent majority of likely voters supporting Biden said they planned to vote early.
 Among likely voters supporting Trump, a 61 percent majority planned to vote on Election Day.

+“I think the angry Trump voter is still a real thing, but, unfortunately, we won’t know how real until the election is over,” said Ryan Tyson, a principal at the Tyson Group, a voter data and polling firm in Florida with ties to state Republicans.
+“They just aren’t showing themselves yet.”

-Plenty of Republicans are also turning out early.
+Some Republicans are turning out early.
 In Ohio, where early voting began last week, strong support for Trump was evident through the state’s Appalachian region.

 “He is a president that is for the people, and he is not a politician, which is what we need,” said retiree Jerry Morkassel, 79, of Pike County, Ohio.
 “You sure as hell know where he stands.”